Novaform ComfortGrande Plus Mattress Review

 Responsiveness

 The Novaform ComfortGrande Plus has adequate responsiveness.
-This mattress uses memory foam for its upper comfort layer, which recovers its shape slowly after being compressed.
-This helps create a hugging feeling, but can also make you feel stuck in place.
+This mattress features a memory foam upper comfort layer that slowly recovers its shape after compression.
+This helps create a hugging feeling, but can also make you feel stuck in place, especially because it's not very bouncy either.

 Pros